jc2554/ECE3400-team7/docs/final_design.md

 ### Wheels
 The previous setup was determined to be too slow.
 At first a gear box was considered, but 3D printing it proved too difficult.
 So larger wheels were found from a previous year.
 ### Chassis
 The larger size of the wheels now obstructed the placement of the treasure and wall sensors.
 To accomodate this, a "wing" was designed which would circumvent the wheel and allow mounting of the sensors on the other side.
-After some difficulties in printing, it was decided that printing via acrylic would give better results.
+After some difficulties in printing, it was decided that constructing the piece from laser cut acrylic would give better results.
 To make better use of the material and to give better support to the "wings", a new chasis was laser cut with the wings already incorporated.

 ## Final Testing
 We set up several different mazes and tried to emulate the final competition scenario.
-For example, we made sure our robot moved at the start signal and adjusted our threshold according, and also adjusted our threshold for treasure detection.
-We set up tight mazes that would challenge our robot's turning capabilities, and made sure we our robot was able to traverse through.
+For example, we made sure our robot moved at the start signal and adjusted our threshold accordingly, and also adjusted our threshold for treasure detection.
+We set up tight mazes that would challenge our robot's turning capabilities, and made sure our robot was able to traverse through.
 We also charged spare power banks over night so we were prepared for the day of the competition!

 ![final robot](./docs/image/final_robot.jpg)